sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 ### Step 2: Set Aside a &lt;div&gt; Element to Hold the Chart

 Within our document, we need to create a `<div>` element to contain the chart we'll construct.
-You can see it below in line 8.
+You can see it here in line 8.
 This element must have an explicit height and width, or flot won't be able to construct the chart.
-We can indicate the element's size in a <span class="smcp">CSS</span> style sheet, or we can place it directly on the element itself.
+We can indicate the element's size in a <span class="smcp">CSS</span> stylesheet, or we can place it directly on the element itself.
 Here's how the document might look with the latter approach.
 Note that we've given it an explicit `id` so we can reference it later.

 ``` {.html .numberLines .line-8}
 <!DOCTYPE html>